codecapsules-io/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 ## Step 6: Change Run Commands

-When you want to perform these migrations in the production environment, add the scripts created for your migrations to the “Run command” section found in your backend capsule’s “configure” section.
+When you want to perform these migrations in the production environment, add the scripts created for your migrations to the “Run command” section found in your backend capsule’s “Configure” section.

 ![Run Command](../assets/reference/database-migration-images/configure-tab-run-command.png)